codersupreme99101/CMPSC-442-FP-SP23/README.md

 # Implementation:

-TBF
+Using Jupyter Notebooks and Google Colab, for enhanced GPU capabilities for shorter training times.
+Fully written in python, with the libraries: Keras, Tensorflow, Matplotlib, Numpy

+Implemented in code blocks, and file driectory of dataset accessed from the googl drive cloud.

+Analysis of plots and charts done in same singular code file as training and validation, along with initialization of libraries.

 # Algorithms Used:

-Using the Keras and Tensorflow libraries has provided custm and direct implementations of the following algorithms:
+Using the Keras and Tensorflow libraries has provided custom and direct implementations of the following algorithms:

 For NN (Neural NEtwork) Layers: